ThorD125/ctfs/challenges/burpsuite/file_upload.md

 then magicbytes can be added in the beginning of a script to bypass this
 jpeg: FF D8 FF

+## polyglot
-using exiftool trivial malicious code could be stored in a jpgs metadata:polyglot JPEG
+using exiftool trivial malicious code could be stored in a jpgs metadata or just at the end of the file see "script/file_upload_polyglot.sh"

+## put
+sometimes other requests are excepted and not only GET or POST fe PUT, OPTIONS

+## prevention
+splitting on . of the filename and checking against a whitelist if removing dissalowed extensions do it recursively making sure directeroy traversal cant be used: ../ renaming uploaded files only allow scanned files to be uploaded dont write this yourself, use established technologys